- It is highly recommended to use a VPS and low-spread 5-digit broker who closes daily candles at 5 pm New York time.

 – Confirmed_Level – method is based on the confirmed maximum/minimum prices for a certain period.

-– Rollback_Mode – method is based on the rollback from the Price Channel boundary.
+– Pullback_Mode – method is based on a pullback from the Price Channel levels.

-- UseBrokenLevels – if set to ‘false’, the EA will not use broken levels.
-This parameter is used only with the ‘Confirmed_Level‘ method.
+- UseBrokenLevels – if set to false and a fake break occurs, the EA will not use the broken level again.
+This parameter can be used with the methods ‘Confirmed_Level‘ and ‘Inclined_Lines‘.

 The Model uses pivot points to determine critical support and resistance levels.
 The EA calculates central line (CL) at a specified time (Initial Hour) using the following formula: CL = (Highest Price (Period)) + Lowest Price (Period) + Close Price at a Specific Time) / 3.
 Support levels (SL) and resistance levels (RL) are then calculated off this central line: SL = CL – a Percentage of the Daily ATR; RL = CL + a Percentage of the Daily ATR.
 The Pivot model can be traded as BR/MR strategy.